Are you contemplating renting your house while living abroad or travelling the world? Sounds like a passive income dream come true.

 - A Victorian home on the East Coast converted into a multi-unit 4-plex apartment.

-Now I had 2 properties and 5 tenants.
+Now, I have two properties and five tenants.

 So that’s my experience.

-Here are some of the issues you may have to d deal with as a
+Here are some of the issues you may have to deal with as a

 My methods may not be perfect, but they work for me.